felipefialho/coding-style/README.md

 <a name="html-encoding"></a>
 ### 2.2.
 Character encoding

-Always use UTF-8 for character encoding
+Always use UTF-8 for character encoding.

 ```html
 <head>